j-keck/zfs-snap-diff/README.md

 # Description

-With `zfs-snap-diff` you can explore file differences from different zfs snapshots to the actual file version or browse in old snapshots.
+With `zfs-snap-diff` you can explore file differences and restore changes from older file versions in different zfs snapshots.
+You can restore the whole file from a older version, or select changes to revert in the 'Diff' view.

 `zfs-snap-diff` has a web frontend, so it can run on your local work machine or on your remote file / backup server (no Xserver necesarry).